The Best Bosses Don’t Forget This Important Trait…

 Business Thrives with Competitive, Ambitious—and Humble—Bosses

 Leaders who are overly attention-seeking, charismatic and persuasive can even harm a company.
-They tend to be overconfident and ignore feedback from others.
+They are overconfident and ignore feedback from others.
 The best leaders, in contrast, are still competitive and ambitious.
-But they tend to give credit to members of their team and listen to input from others.
+But they give credit to members of their team and listen to input from others.

 Results Show Humility Improves Business Results